 To find a network palliative or hospice care provider, log in to My Health Plan at MedMutual.com/Member or on our mobile app.
-Click Find a Provider then search by Provider Type, depending on the care you want.
-If searching by physician, choose Hospice and Palliative Medicine as your specialty.
-If searching by facility, choose Hospice Center as your facility type.
+Choose Find a Provider and search for physician or facility using the keyword Hospice.

-"What should I do if I have trouble scheduling an appointment?"
+What should I do if I have trouble scheduling an appointment?

 We want you to be satisfied with the care you receive.
-If you have trouble scheduling an appointment with a medical or behavioral healthcare professional, please contact Customer Care by phone or by email on My Health Plan.
-We will work with you to determine the cause of the issue, which will help us improve the quality of our networks.
+If you have trouble scheduling an appointment with a medical or behavioral healthcare professional, please contact Customer Care by phone or on My Health Plan.

-"How can I get care after normal office hours?"
+How can I get care after normal office hours?

-When you are ill, injured or feel like you need immediate care, call your primary care provider (PCP) first.
-Your PCP can assess your symptoms and direct you to the right place to get care.
-If your PCP's office is closed and you need prompt but not emergency medical attention, go to a network urgent care facility or convenience clinic that can treat your condition.
+When you are ill, injured or need care, call your primary care provider (PCP) first.
+Your PCP can assess your symptoms and direct you to the right place for care.
+If your PCP's office is closed and you need prompt, but non-emergency, medical attention, go to a network urgent care facility or convenience clinic that can treat your condition.
 This may cost less than an emergency room visit.
-You can find a network urgent care facility by using our Find a Doctor tool and choosing "Urgent Care Center" as the facility type.

-Symptoms that may require an urgent care or convenience clinic visit include:
+You can find a network urgent care facility by using our Find a Provider tool.
+Choose Urgent Care Center as the facility type.
+Conditions that an urgent care or convenience clinic may treat include: